-Individuals can raise concerns with any TCES staff member, depending on their wishes and the type of issue they would like to discuss.
-A brief note of all such issues will be kept and maintained by the School Business Manager.
+Individuals can raise concerns with any CiC staff member, depending on their wishes and the type of issue they would like to discuss.
+These concerns must always be given to the CiC operations Manager.
+A brief note of all such issues will be kept and maintained by the Operations Manager.